 Online Learning Student Assistant (OLSA) Program

-The Online Learning Student Assistant (OLSA) program is a new academic support program, supported by the Colleges at Trent and coordinated by Academic Skills, to help first-year students navigate the demands of, and thrive within, the online learning environment.
+The Online Learning Student Assistant (OLSA) program is an academic support program, supported by the Colleges at Trent and coordinated by Academic Skills, to help first-year students navigate the demands of, and thrive within, the online and in-person university learning environment.

 Academic Skills instructors and student mentors (OLSAs) provide course-specific resources and answers to student questions related to technical skills, study skills, time management skills, and communication skills; they do not provide support for course content.